All Episodes

 They paid however many months worth of staff costs.

-And he filed a $10 billion lawsuit against Rupert Murdoch, the Wall Street Journal, and its parent companies, as well as two journalists, following the newspaper publication of the president's alleged birthday letter to convicted sex offender Jeffrey Epstein.
+And he filed a $10 billion lawsuit against Rupert Murdoch, The Wall Street Journal, and its parent companies, as well as two journalists, following the newspaper's papers.

 Why wouldn't you just say it's a hoax and move on?

-And he wants to divert attention to Bretton Serkis talking about Beyonce Bono and Al Sharp.
+And he wants to divert attention to, you know, Brent Serkis talking about Beyonce Bono and Al Shuttle.

 That's the uncharitable interpretation.